in the field

 Environmental and social sustainability concentration

 This track combines traditional environmental science coursework with applied sociology courses that emphasize international and community development and conservation.

 You’ll have hands-on opportunities to work in areas of personal interest like peace education, legislative and foreign policy advocacy, community organizing, restorative justice and mediation, social justice and peace advocacy, human rights and immigrants’ rights.

 Examples of Washington, D.C. internships through EMU’s Washington Community Scholars’ Center :

 - Multi-Door Dispute Resolution in Washington, D.C.

 Local internships in Harrisonburg, Virginia include:

 Our graduate program in peacebuilding is also an asset to any undergrad in the fields of development and sustainability; dozens of grad-level international scholars flock to EMU each year to study at the Center for Justice and Peacebuilding.
-And dozens of professors around campus have decades of experience working and living overseas advocating for those in the margins.
+And many professors around campus have decades of experience working and living overseas advocating for those in the margins.

 Students do hands-on research